nisha331/flow_cycle1/README.md

 <p> We are up for any suggetions and any additional features which is not there. </p>

-<p> Disclaimer: Flow cycle is an attempt to make a web version of popular app flow, (With fair intent of only practicing ). </p>
+<p> Disclaimer: Flow cycle is an attempt to make a web version of popular app flo, (With fair intent of only practicing ). </p>

 ## Pre-requisites :rotating_light: